newlandsvalley/purescript-midi-keyboard/README.md

 cd to the Halogen directory

-     $ bower install
+     $ spago install
-     $ ./build.sh
+     $ npm run build

-The code is built as midi-keyboard.js in the dist directory.
-Host dist/index.html on a web server and navigate to it to try it out.
+The code is built as midi-keyboard.js in the Halogen/dist directory.
+Host Halogen/dist/index.html on a web server and navigate to it to try it out.
 You need a MIDI keyboard or other device to use it and also a browser that supports web-midi.

 ## Pux version